justindbilyeu/Resonance_Geometry/docs/dissertation/01_introduction.md

 This dissertation makes five primary contributions:

+### Flagship empirical anchor: delayed plasticity and the RFO wedge

+The most mature empirical confirmation of the theory so far is the Resonance Fold Operator (RFO) delayed-plasticity system.
+Analytical discriminant analysis and validated simulations locate a non-Hopf transition at \(\beta_c \approx 0.015\), where ringing, eigenvalue crossings, and fluency velocity all converge.
+The wedge of stable-ringing parameters demonstrates **geometric memory**—the ability of adaptive coupling to store and replay coherence.
+This boundary, and its first-order hysteresis, remain the clearest laboratory for “delayed plasticity learns geometry,” grounding later chapters on Geometric Plasticity and hallucination.

 ### 1. A Unified Geometric Framework for Information Dynamics

 We show that diverse phenomena—adaptive networks (GP), AI hallucination, neural coding—can be understood through a common mathematical lens: **connection dynamics on fiber bundles**.
 The base manifold represents external states (truth, environment, data).
 The fibers represent internal degrees of freedom (representations, beliefs, models).
 The connection governs how internal states parallel-transport along external trajectories.